RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 (...)
 ~~~

-If you look into this launcher pod, you'll see that it has the same typical libvirt functionality as we've come to expect with existing Red Hat virtualisation products like RHV and/or OpenStack.
+When you look into this launcher pod, you'll see that it has the same  libvirt functionality we find in existing Red Hat virtualisation products like RHV and OpenStack.

 First get a shell on the pod that's operating our virtual machine, recalling that each VM has a `virt-launcher` pod associated to it:

 ```execute-1
 oc get pods